 Give a flea-market find—an old beverage bottle case—new life as the home for tall, silvery ghost plants (Graptopetalum paraguayense) and burro's tail (Sedum morganianum).

 Single out one of the more than 300 species of agaves, a relative of the lily family.
 An eye-catching plant, Agave celsii sports thick, wide, swordlike leaves with sharp tips.
 Colors range from bright green to blue-gray.

 Mass a single species of succulent for maximum impact.
-At left, a golden-hued Sedum nussbaumerianum provides a colorful counterpoint to a gray planter.
+Pictured, a golden-hued Sedum nussbaumerianum provides a colorful counterpoint to a gray planter.